milvus-io/milvus/docs/design_docs/segcore/segment_growing.md

 Growing Segment also implements small batch index for vectors.
 The parameters of small batch index are preset in `segcore config`

-When `metric type` is specified in the schema, the default parameters will build index for each chunk to accelerate query
+When `metric type` is specified in the schema, the default parameters will build an index for each chunk to accelerate query

 ## SegmentGrowingImpl internal